zturtleman/ioq3/opengl2-readme.md

 Cvars that you probably don't care about or shouldn't mess with:

+*  `r_mergeLeafSurfaces`            - Merge surfaces that share common materials
+                                   and a common leaf.
+Speeds up rendering.
+                                     0 - Don't.
+                                     1 - Do. (default)

 *  `r_depthPrepass`                 - Do a depth-only pass before rendering.
                                    Speeds up rendering in cases where advanced features are used.
 Required for